 Global Cooperation

-Given the transboundary nature of climate change, international collaboration is essential.
-Agreements like the Paris Agreement aim to unite nations in collective efforts to limit global temperature increases and mitigate the impacts of climate change.
+Given the transboundary nature of climate change, international collaboration is necessary.
+Agreements like the Paris Agreement, or Paris Climate Accords, aim to unite nations in collective efforts to limit global temperature increases and mitigate the impacts of climate change.